Category: Workout of the Day

 Workout notes

-• October 2, 2019
+• December 18, 2019

 Skill

-Front Squat
+Front squat

-Work up to a strong effort five rep front squat.
-Start light and increase the weight for each set or hold a moderate weight across all five sets.
+Work up to a strong effort 2 rep front squat.
+Start light and increase the weight for each set.
 The focus here should be keeping your torso upright and tracking your knees over your feet.
-Your elbows should be pointing outward with your chest up.
+The weight of the bar should be on your shoulders with your elbows pointing outward and your chest up.
 Actively push your knees out if you feel them caving in so you can reinforce good mechanics.

 WOD